Assessment Terms & Conditions

 3.1.1 Your submitted Questionnaire is complete and accurate in all material respects and has been completed honestly and in good faith;

-3.1.3 You will not do or permit to be done anything that might damage the reputation or standing of the Scheme, Us or NCSC;
+3.1.5 You will not do or permit to be done anything that might damage the reputation or standing of the Scheme, Us; the Cyber Essentials Scheme or National Cyber Security Centre (NCSC);

-3.2 You acknowledge that the Scheme is intended to reflect the fact that certified organisations have themselves established the Security Controls set out in the Cyber Essentials Requirements for IT Infrastructure only and that receipt of a Certificate does not indicate or certify or guarantee that Your organisation is free from cyber security vulnerabilities.
+3.2 You acknowledge that the Scheme is intended to reflect the fact that certified organisations have themselves established and that receipt of a Scheme Certificate does not indicate or certify or guarantee that Your organisation is free from cyber security vulnerabilities.
 You acknowledge and accept that We have not warranted or represented the Scheme or certification under the Scheme as conferring any additional benefit to You.

-3.3 You will comply with the Scheme Documentation and all reasonable directions made to You by Us or the by relevant Certification Body.
+3.4 You will comply with the Standard and all reasonable directions made to You by Us; by NCSC and the by relevant Certification Body.

-You will pay the Fee in accordance with the Our published fee scale or as advised by the Certification Body
+You will pay the Fee in accordance with the published requirements.

 5 Scheme IPR and Use of Certificate